-Have you ever looked at a photo of yourself and been absolutely floored by the visible damage you can see, wondering just how long that hair damage went unnoticed?
-For better or wrose, this is pretty common, and that’s because hair-culture has developed an almost transactional relationship with hair damage in order to achieve certain colors, textures, and looks.
-We know that a number of the things we do to our hair are damaging, but we do them anyway because they often give us the look we want in the moment.
+Have you ever looked at a photo of yourself and been absolutely floored by the visible hair damage, wondering just how long that it went unnoticed?
+For better or worse, hair-culture has developed an almost transactional relationship with hair damage in order to achieve certain colors, textures, and looks.
+We know that a number of the things we do to our hair are damaging, but we do them anyway because they give us the look we want.

-In this article, we’ll get to the bottom of what causes the most damage to your strands and how to spot that damage, which hair types are most prone to damage and why, and a number of hair damage treatments to prevent, lessen, and repair your luscious locks.
+In this article, we’ll get to the bottom of what causes the most damage to your hair and how to spot it, which hair types are most prone to damage, and a number of hair damage treatments to prevent, lessen, and restore the health of your hair.
 Let’s dive in.

-Before learning about hair damage, we need to walk through the structure of a single shaft of hair to better understand which part of it can be affected by various treatments.
+Before learning about hair damage, we need to walk through the structure of a single strand of hair to understand how it can be affected.

 Each strand of hair can be broken into three parts: